Revenly/tratta-fields/README.md

 ## Extended response

-When tokenizing card data, by default you'll only get a `payment_key` token string in response.
-If you'd like to get extended response with card type and bin information, you can set `extended_response` parameter to `true`.
+When tokenizing card data by default you'll only get a `payment_key` token string in response.
+If you'd like to get extended response with card type and bin information you can set `extended_response` parameter to `true`.

 ```js
 var fields = new TrattaFields({